-Suspension/refusal/revocation by another Council
+Suspension/refusal/revocation by the "Council" or another Council

-An applicant who has been suspended/refused/revoked by another Council may not be considered "fit and proper" for a period of at least 3 years from the date of the suspension/refusal/revocation.
-This period may be extended depending on the circumstances of the revocation.
+An applicant who has been suspended/refused/revoked by "the Council" or another Council may not be considered "fit and proper" for a period of at least 3 years from the date of the suspension/refusal/revocation.
+This period may be extended depending on the circumstances.